Close×

 Avignon to Séguret

-Distance: approx. 60 km (short option available - 40 km avoids Orange)
+Distance: approximately 60 km (shorter option available – 40 km avoids Orange)

-Leave Avignon and pedal north on the Île de la Barthelasse to the footbridge over the Rhône, which gives you access to the fabulous Châteauneuf du Pape wine appellation.
-Wind your way through an ocean of vines, venture out for a tasting session, then return to Orange for lunch.
-In the Roman town of Orange, the fabulous ancient theater is a must-see!
-Then head northwest to the Dentelles de Montmirail massif!
-You'll pass through the wine-growing villages of the southern Côtes du Rhônes, ending up at your hotel at the foot of the charming village of Séguret.
+You leave Avignon and cycle north on Barthelasse Island to the footbridge over the Rhône, which gives you access to the fabulous Châteauneuf du Pape wine region.
+Criss-cross a sea of vineyards, venture out for a tasting, then head to Orange for lunch.
+In Orange, a Roman city, the fabulous ancient theater is a must-see!
+Then head northwest towards the Dentelles de Montmirail massif!
+You will pass through the wine-growing villages of the southern Côtes du Rhône region, ending up at your hotel at the foot of the charming village of Séguret.

 3